 - Use answer-by-answer rationales to learn why the correct option wins and why weaker distractors fail in Business exam situations.

-- Review two real-world analogies after each question so risk response and quality management feel easier to recognize under pressure.
+- Review 3 real-world analogies, topic article cards, and source checks after each question so risk response and quality management feel easier to recognize under pressure.

-- Build timing, confidence, and recall with scenario-based practice that feels closer to the real PMP Project Management Professional than a generic flashcard dump.
+- Build timing, confidence, and recall with scenario-based practice that feels closer to the real PMP Project Management Professional than a generic flashcard quiz.

-- Start with the 10-question free sample to spot whether scope control or stakeholder communication is slowing you down before you buy the full exam.
+- Start with the 20-question free sample to spot whether scope control or stakeholder communication is slowing you down before you buy the full exam.

-- After each block, review every rationale and the two real-world analogies so the tested pattern behind risk response becomes easier to remember.
+- After each block, review every rationale and the 3 real-world analogies, topic article cards, and source checks so the tested pattern behind risk response becomes easier to remember.

 - Retake the full PMP Project Management Professional practice test in timed mode and focus on cleaner decision-making, not just memorizing the last answer.